xuuyz/MythicalGenerator/README.md

 Downloads:

 Windows version will be in the releases.
+Current ver: v0.0.2

 Source Code: Download all, or git clone using the command below